 What are your hobbies?

 I joke with my friends that I’m actually a part-time dentist and full-time traveller because of my deep love for travel and adventure.
 I particularly enjoy hiking and exploring places off the beaten path.
-On rainy days, there’s also nothing more satisfying to me than sitting down to a good book and cup of tea.
+On rainy days, there’s also nothing more satisfying to me than sitting down with a good book and cup of tea.

 What are the things that keep you motivated in dentistry?